KSchlobohm/devup-dont-skip/src/demo-configuration.md

 ## Step 1: Load Configuration from Environment vars

-- How can we load configuration from different sources without changing code?
+How can we load configuration from different sources without changing code?

 **Demo**

+1. Run the web app and observe

+- There's a greeting in the index.cshtml that comes from web.config

 1. Add a package reference to the *OdeToFood.WebUI* project.